DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 #### Using Test Controller Outside of Test Code

-You may sometimes need to call the test API from outside the test code.
+There may be times when you need to call the test API from outside the test code.
 For instance, your [page model](../recipes/extract-reusable-test-code/use-page-model.md) can contain methods that perform common operations used in different tests (like authentication).

 ```js